dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 3. it MUST contain a field `tx.from: Account`
 4. it MUST contain a field `tx.spender: Account`
 5. it CAN contain a field `tx.exp: Nat` if set by the user

+Note that `tid` refers to the token id and `exp` to the expiry time of the approval.

 #### icrc30_approve_collection Block Schema